starfriend10/NLP-PubMiner/README.md

 <br>

 ## Why NLP-PubMiner?
-### Search publications in decarbonization & wastewater
+### Example of publication search in decarbonization & wastewater
 > [!TIP]
 > Summary of outcomes (the numbers were obtained in 2023):